 As we said it performs transcription in a nucleus and makes the primary transcript which converts into the mature mRNA and leaves the nucleus.

-After the transition from DNA to mRNA, the exons reaches to the ribosome and decodes the information to make a chain of amino acid.
+After the transition from DNA to mRNA, the exons reaches the ribosome and decode the information to make a chain of amino acid.

 What is intron?